The Nest

 Fortunately, you can remember several tips and tricks when searching for a place to live.
 First, research the different areas of the city to understand which neighborhoods fit your budget.
 Then, use online tools to compare rental prices and look for specials or discounts that could increase costs.

-Lastly, visit multiple potential apartments and determine which features are most important so you can target those places specifically and secure deposits.
+Lastly, you can visit multiple potential apartments and determine which features are most important so you can target those places specifically and secure deposits.

 With patience and persistence, finding an affordable apartment doesn’t have to be impossible.